Interstate warrants - advice

 - escort a child taken into care under a warrant from another state and give care of the child over to the relevant interstate child protection practitioner

-- place a child in out-of-home care until the interstate child protection practitioner can reach Victoria to take care of the child (not more than five days).
+- place a child in care until the interstate child protection practitioner can reach Victoria to take care of the child (not more than five days).